A crash guide!

 – Rick Falkvinge, Swarmwise

 Tech Talks are open source learning sessions organised and hosted by Status core contributors, happening every few Fridays.
-You’re welcome to set one up here (you can talk about anything, tech or non-tech).
+You’re welcome to set one up.
 They’re a good opportunity to meet other contributors, learn something new, and ask questions.

 Our annual all-team get together is when we all meet and hang out in person; all core contributors are invited.
 The 2018 event was in Prague (more here).
-You can read about our travel guidelines here, as well as attending conferences here.
+You can read about our travel guidelines here.
 TL:DR, expect to travel 1-2 weeks in a year for team and all-Status meetups.

 Beyond scheduled and more formal meetings, we love catching up with one another, and frequently you might see people coworking or meeting for coffee if passing through the same town.